Sparse Multichannel Blind Deconvolution of Seismic Data via Spectral Projected-Gradient

-Although the SMBD-SPG scheme is an iterative algorithm, in many cases only a few iterations are needed to get a good approximation of the wavelet due to the smoothing filter.
-For example, the result in Figure \ref{fig:syn1}d is obtained after only 5 iterations.
-The estimated wavelet with and without smoothing in frequency and windowing in time can be found in Figure \ref{fig:TD_FD}.
-Note the accurate match after applying the smoothing filter in Figure \ref{fig:TD_FD}b, where the smoothing filter is of length-11 with uniform values.
-After getting the time-domain wavelet, a portion of it is taken (which consists of 51 samples and indicated as a rectangle in Figure \ref{fig:TD_FD}d) to be used for updating the reflectivity in \eqref{obj5}.
-In Figure \ref{fig:TD_FD_iter1_3} we show the estimated wavelet's spectrum before and after smoothing after 1 and 3 iterations, so we can observe the amount of improvement over iterations.
+Although the SMBD-SPG scheme is iterative, in many cases only a few iterations are needed to get a good approximation of the wavelet due to the smoothing filter.
+For example, the result in Figure \ref{fig:syn1}b is obtained after only 5 iterations.
+The smoothing in frequency-domain is achieved by using a moving average filter on the spectrum.
+The estimated wavelet with and without smoothing in frequency can be found in Figure \ref{fig:TD_FD}.
+Note the accurate match in Figure \ref{fig:TD_FD}b after applying the frequency-domain smoothing filter, which is length-11 with uniform values.
+After getting the time-domain wavelet, a portion of it is taken (which consists of 51 samples and indicated as a rectangle in Figure \ref{fig:TD_FD}d) to be used for updating the reflectivity with BPDN \eqref{obj5}.
+In Figure \ref{fig:TD_FD_iter1_3} we show the estimated wavelet's spectrum with and without smoothing after 1 and 3 iterations, so we can observe the amount of improvement over iterations.